BigBigboss02/Lambda_Feedback_Gao/citations/ref_note.md

 note:
 the relative term to 'save cache for last result of same input' need to be turned off for confusion matrix test, put this in final paper.

+note:
+GPT4 will not stop the behavior of less responsieve of unsure, even when temperature is set to pretty low